Drink: Juice and plant drinks

 Fruit juice is a natural product that contains few or no additives.
 Citrus products such as orange juice and tangerine juice are familiar breakfast drinks, while grapefruit juice, pineapple, apple, grape, lime, and lemon juice are also common.
 Coconut water is a highly nutritious and refreshing juice.
 Many kinds of berries are crushed; their juices are mixed with water and sometimes sweetened.
 Raspberry, blackberry and currants are popular juices drinks but the percentage of water also determines their nutritive value.
 Grape juice allowed to ferment produces wine.

 Fruits are highly perishable so the ability to extract juices and store them was of significant value.
 Some fruits are highly acidic and mixing them with water and sugars or honey was often necessary to make them palatable.
 Fruits can also be blended with ice and other ingredients to make a smoothie.
 Early storage of fruit juices was labor-intensive, requiring the crushing of the fruits and the mixing of the resulting pure juices with sugars before bottling.

 Vegetable juices are usually served warm or cold.
 Different types of vegetables can be used to make vegetable juice such as carrots, tomatoes, cucumbers, celery and many more.
 Some vegetable juices are mixed with some fruit juice to make the vegetable juice taste better.
 Many popular vegetable juices, particularly ones with high tomato content, are high in sodium, and therefore consumption of them for health must be carefully considered.
 Some vegetable juices provide the same health benefits as whole vegetables in terms of reducing risks of cardiovascular disease and cancer.

 Plant milk is a general term for any milk-like product that is derived from a plant source.
-The most common varieties internationally are soy milk, almond milk, rice milk and coconut milk.
+The most common varieties internationally are soy milk, almond milk, rice milk, coconut milk and oat milk.